microsoft/SmartHotel360-Backend/README.md

 SmartHotel360 uses a **microservice oriented** architecture implemented using containers.
 There are various services developed in different technologies: .NET Core 2, Java, and Node.js.
 These services use different data stores like PostgreSQL and SQL Server.
 The documentation is divided into the docs:

-1. [Demo Setup](docs/01-setup.md) - Create the Azure resources and demo environment setup, and deploy the SmartHotel360 services to the AKS Cluster.
+1. [Demo Setup](Documents/Setup.md) - Create the Azure resources and demo environment setup, and deploy the SmartHotel360 services to the AKS Cluster.
-1. [Demo Script](docs/02-script.md) - Steps and video example for running the demo.

-End-to-end setup takes about an hour provided you have all of the development enviroment prerequisites met.

-## Storyteller's Advice
-Here's an important note if you'd like to run the demo.
-The AKS Container Health Dashboard is highlighted in this demo with a series of charts that show CPU data across the cluster and a detailed snapshot of how the APIs are running with extended log data over a period of time.
-If you want to mimic the demo, you'll want to run the [data-loading script](docs/03-preload.md) over a span of 12 hours.
-Otherwise the data represented in the chart will be quite minimal.

 # Contributing